How to Turn Your Wok Into a Popcorn Maker

 A while back when I stumbled across Alton Brown's amazing video showing how to make popcorn in a mixing bowl, I read a comment that suggested you could also make popcorn in a wok.
 It seemed to make sense, because the bowl and the wok both have the sloped shape that makes the oil and kernels pool at the bottom while the popped corn rises to the top.

-Popcorn in a Wok
+How to Make Popcorn in a Wok

 - 2 tablespoons vegetable oil

-1/2 cup unpopped popcorn
+- 1/2 cup unpopped popcorn kernels

-1/2 teaspoon salt, or to taste
+- 1/2 teaspoon salt, or to taste

-3) Cover with a splatter screen to vent the steam.
+3. Cover with a splatter screen to vent the steam.
 In an ideal world, the splatter screen would be large enough to cover the wok.
 As you can see, mine was a bit smaller, which allowed a few popping kernels to escape.
 But it wasn't the end of the world.

+4. Turn the heat to medium high.
+It takes a few minutes to get going, but then it's pop pop pop.
 I gave the wok a little shake once in a while to coax the kernels to the center, but I'm not really sure I had to do that.
 It's just that I'm used to vigorously shaking the pot when I make popcorn on the stove to keep it from scorching.
 Old habits die hard, right?

 After the popping slowed down to nothing, I turned off the heat, melted some butter right in the hot wok, and tossed the popcorn around a bit.

 True, there were a few more unpopped kernels at the bottom of my wok than I usually get when I make popcorn in a standard pot.
-But on the plus side, the popcorn didn't scorch even though I didn't shake the pan very much.
+But on the plus side, the popcorn didn't scorch even though I really didn't shake the pan very much.

-As a result, I'm officially adding popcorn to the long list of things my wok can rock.
+As a result, I'm officially adding popcorn to the long list of things my mighty wok can rock.